-Any review of our cost recovery arrangements is completed in line with the:
+Any revision of our cost recovery arrangements is completed in line with the:

 As part of our process of setting fees and charges, we:

 - review the actual costs of efficient regulatory activities

 - create a model for best recovering these costs

 - consult with the public and with industry about the proposed cost recovery model.